 Frequently Asked Questions About Self-portrait with hat

-What year was "Self-portrait with hat" created?
+What year was "Self-portrait with hat" painted?

 "Self-portrait with hat" was created in 1889, during Paul Gauguin's time in Pont-Aven, Brittany, France.